Techhub29/ola_data_analysis/README.md

-# ola_data_analysis
+# Ola-Data-Analysis(Interactive Dashboard creation using MS Excel)
+## Project Objective
-The project covers various aspects of the ride data, including ride volume, booking status, vehicle type performance, revenue, cancellation patterns, and ratings.
-The goal is to comprehensively understand the ride data and identify key trends and insights.
+The goal is to comprehensively understand the ride data and identify key trends and insights like revenue and successful bookings.
+Also, SQL queries for retrieving data like UPI paid rides and cancelled rides.